Skip to main content

 Our commitments:

-• To embed environmental sustainability at the heart of National Theatre’s practice.
+• To embed environmental sustainability at the heart of National Theatre’s practice, to deliver the National Theatre to a net zero carbon position by 2030.

 • To work to the standards of the Theatre Green Book.